Office Retail & eCommerce Platform Improved CSAT by 20%+ in 3 Months Across Geographies

 The Client

 A prominent U.S.-based office retail and eCommerce platform serves small, medium, and enterprise businesses across the United States — offering office supplies, technology products, furniture, and business services through one of the country’s most established omnichannel retail ecosystems.
-With approximately 38,000 associates and annual revenues exceeding $11 billion, the organization operates at significant scale across both its physical retail network and a high-volume eCommerce channel that handles order management, billing, rewards programs, and post-purchase support for a commercially diverse customer base.
-For a retailer of this size and complexity, customer service is not a back-office function — it is a direct driver of retention, order accuracy, and the brand trust that keeps business customers returning.
+With approximately 38,000 associates and annual revenues exceeding $11 billion, the organization operates at significant scale.
+Its physical retail network and high-volume eCommerce channel support order management, billing, rewards programs, and post-purchase service for a diverse customer base.
+For a retailer of this size, customer service is not a back-office function.
+Instead, it directly influences retention, order accuracy, and long-term customer trust.

 The Challenge: When Retail Scale Exposes eCommerce CX Workforce and Quality Gaps